Steve Scott (journalist): Film

 He appeared in the 2013 film Thor: The Dark World as himself, the news presenter for ITV.
-He also had a role in The Brothers Grimsby.
+He also had a role in Grimsby.
 On TV, he has appeared in Unforgotten and Appropriate Adult.

 Personal life

 Scott was born in Stroud, Gloucestershire.
 He is married to former presenter Patricia Yorston and they have two children.
 He is the brother of former Setanta presenter Angus Scott.
 He is a Bristol City supporter.